 Travelers sitting for long periods on airplanes or in cars have an increased risk of developing deep vein thrombosis, or DVT.

 People with DVT have a blood clot in a vein deep within their leg.
-The clot is usually caused by slowed blood flow to the legs and feet, so sitting for long periods can increase the risk of DVT, sometimes called "economy-class syndrome."
+The clot is usually caused by slowed blood flow to the legs and feet, so sitting for long periods can increase the risk of DVT.

 The easiest way to prevent DVT is to keep moving.
 If you are taking a long road trip, stop the car every 2 to 3 hours and get out and walk around, or try flexing your ankles and your leg and hip muscles while you are seated.

 Dehydration can thicken your blood and increase the risk of clots.
-Make sure you drink lots of water while you are traveling.
-Caffeine and alcohol cause dehydration, so you are better off drinking water or juices.
-If you have a layover or when you reach your destination, walk quickly to restore circulation in your legs.
+Drink lots of water while you are traveling and avoid caffeine and alcohol which cause dehydration.
+During a layover or when you reach your destination, walk quickly to restore circulation in your legs.

-For most people, the risk of DVT is low.
-However, by following these simple tips, you can lower your risk even more.
+By following these simple tips, you can lower your risk of DVT.

 What causes a venous blood clot?